dev-tyta/Visualize/README.md

-# Visualization_app
+# *Visualization_app*

-This app was buit to ease the stress of Data Scientist while carryout the Data Visualization task.
+This app was built to ease the stress of Data Scientist while carryout the Data Visualization task.

 To run the app on your local machine.
 Clone the repo to your PC.